Back to All Blogs

 • Line Graph: Use a line graph to depict trends over time.
 For example, plot your daily click-through rate, cost per click, or conversion rate over a reporting period.
 This will show any patterns or fluctuations that occurred in your PPC performance.

-• Heat Map: A heat map can be used to visualize geographic performance, showing which regions are generating most traffic or conversions.
+• Heat Map: Heat maps can be used to visualize geographic performance, showing which regions are generating most traffic or conversions.

 • Table: For keyword performance, a table can be highly effective.
 Include metrics like keywords, impressions, clicks, CTR, conversions, CPC, and quality score.
 This provides a detailed, organized, and easy-to-digest overview of all keyword metrics.